 Fully Enclosed Chain Case.
 Not just a fender across the top of the chain, but fully enclosed on every side.
 It keeps the chain and drive system clean and functioning well and keeps oil and grit off of your clothes.
 Prada?
 Yep, no problem.

 Girlfriend Rack.
 They’re called that for a reason – many guys carry their girlfriends on them.
 Or vice versa.
 These are solid racks that can carry just about anything you can strap on them.
 Note the permanently attached straps that are always there and ready.

 Lights.
 Both front and rear.
 Typically the rear light is a ‘stand light’ which just means that it stays on for about 10 minutes after you stop.
 Some front lights are also stand lights.
-Note that most European countries do not allow blinking lights as these are believed to distract drivers more than make them aware.
+Note that most European countries do not allow blinking lights as these have been shown to distract drivers more than make them aware.
 (Also, check out the super strong spokes in the picture above).

-Dynamo.
-Batteries and LED lights have come a long way, but still require charging and replacing.
-A dynamo in the front hub powers both the front and rear lights.
+Dynamo Batteries and LED lights have come a long way, but still require charging and replacing.
+A dynamo in the front hub (or a bottle dynamo on the front tire) powers both the front and rear lights.
 Your lights always work.
 You never have to worry if you forgot to charge them.